Tree quasi-separable matrices: a simultaneous generalization of sequentially and hierarchically semi-separable representations: Introduction

-Interestingly, TSS matrices simultaneously unify and generalize SSS and HSS matrices.
-A main technical contribution in our paper is a construction algorithm that obtains a minimal TSS representation for any dense matrix.
+Interestingly, TQS matrices simultaneously unify and generalize SSS and HSS matrices.
+Apart from introducing a new family of rank-structured matrices, an important technical contribution of our paper is an algorithm that realizes a minimal TQS representation for any dense matrix.
 This algorithm is, in effect, a unification and generalization of the algorithms for doing the same for SSS and HSS matrices.
-As an important byproduct, we prove the universality theorem (\Cref{thm:universality}).
-Given an arbitrary matrix, this theorem guarantees the existence of a TSS representation with the dimensions of its generators specified by the ranks of certain sub-blocks of the matrix, i.e., the so-called Hankel blocks.
-This result will allow us to generalize certain algebraic properties of TSS matrices which are known to already hold for the SSS and HSS cases.
-We show that TSS matrices satisfy a graph-induced rank structure (GIRS) property (see \cite{chandrasekaran2019graph}) and describe the properties of TSS under addition, products, and inversion.
-Finally, we describe the algorithms for matrix-vector multiply and solution of linear systems.
+The algorithm allows us to prove a result (\Cref{thm:universality}) that fully characterizes the properties of TQS representation for any dense matrix.
+Specifically, for a given tree structure and block partitioning of the matrix, the dimensions of the TQS generators are dictated by the ranks of certain matrix sub-blocks referred to as Hankel blocks.
+Through this fact, we show that TQS inherits the favorable algebraic properties of SSS and HSS matrices under addition, products, and inversion.
+Importantly, the inverse of a TQS matrix is again a TQS matrix of exactly the same rank profile if the input and output dimensions of the partitions are chosen equally.
+TQS matrices allow for fast inversion algorithms and matrix-vector products provided the generator sizes are small.
+We present one such fast direct solver using the sparse embedding trick introduced in \cite{chandrasekaran2007fast} for HSS matrices.

 It is well-known that SSS and HSS matrices are used extensively in practice.
-TSS matrices are a more flexible drop-in replacement for HSS and SSS matrices.
-We anticipate that this flexibility can lead to even further improvements in many practical applications.
-This is however the subject of future work.
+TQS matrices are a more flexible drop-in replacement for HSS and SSS matrices.
+We anticipate that this flexibility can lead to even further improvements in many applications, particularly for networked dynamical systems on graphs \cite{verhaegen2022data}.
+Although applications are the subject of future work, we present some illustrative examples of sparse matrices where the choice of a TQS representation is both natural and efficient.

 The remainder of this paper is outlined as follows.
-In \Cref{sec:review}, we give a quick review of SSS and HSS matrices. \Cref{sec:TSSdef} introduces TSS matrices in detail.
-The algebraic properties of TSS matrices are discussed in \Cref{sec:TSSalgebraic}.
-In \Cref{sec:construction}, we discuss the construction algorithm, and along with it, the proof of the universality theorem (\Cref{thm:universality}). \Cref{sec:TSSsystems} covers the fast matrix-vector multiply algorithm and the procedure for efficiently solving a linear system involving TSS matrices.
+In \Cref{sec:review}, we give a quick review of SSS and HSS matrices. \Cref{sec:TQSdef} introduces TQS matrices in detail.
+The algebraic properties of TQS matrices are discussed in \Cref{sec:TQSalgebraic}.
+In \Cref{sec:construction}, we discuss the construction algorithm, and along with it the proof of \Cref{thm:universality}. \Cref{sec:TQSsystems} covers the fast matrix-vector multiply algorithm and the procedure for efficiently solving a linear system involving TQS matrices.